Direct Tax Code 2026 – Features, Benefits & Objective

 Challenges and criticisms of the DTC

-The DTC does not fully address how it will interact with GST or state-level taxes, which may lead to duplication.
+• The Direct Tax Code does not clearly explain how it works with GST or state taxes, which may cause overlap or duplication.

 Share this article: